Lostvenom234/stabilization-constrained-cognition/README.md

 The second notebook can be viewed as an experimental interpretation of the first within modern large language models.

+The Recursive SDE notebook investigates stabilization as a general recursive dynamical process.

+The Stabilization-Constrained LLM notebook operationalizes the same ideas within transformer architectures by mapping theoretical variables to hidden states, grounding representations, and generation dynamics.

+Together, the notebooks explore whether stabilization principles can provide a useful lens for understanding and controlling generative AI systems.
 ---

 ## Repository Structure